Investing In Our Students

 Academy of Aviation is the result of the founder’s innovation, quality, and personal attention to his students' needs.
 As a freelance instructor, 12-hour days were the norm.
 Picking up students who couldn’t get to the airport and driving them home again after the lesson was standard operating procedure.
 His drive to be in the air not only helped him accrue impressive flight times, but it helped ignite passion in others, keep the passion alive, and give those with limitations the opportunity to fuel their own passion.

-Another example is that we don’t offer things that you’ll already receive after graduation.
+Academy of Aviation donesn't offer things that you’ll already receive after graduation.
 Some schools promote an Airline Transport Pilot Certification Training Program (ATCP or FAA-Approved 14 CFR Part 142 Airline Training) as a “perk” to their program.
 But, traditionally, this exact training is provided by the airline you are hired by as a First Officer.
 Therefore, something that is part of your onboard training with any typical regional airline isn't advertised to look like one of our "perks".

 Ask: Your Guaranteed Flight School CFI JobUpon completing your Flight Instructor Ratings, will you be working in a call center or other positions, and not flying with students?
 The response you receive when asking this question is crucial to your Flight School comparison.
 Can you be a Flight Instructor at the campus you trained at (and live closest to) or is their Flight Instructor position based on a campus-by-campus need, uprooting you across the nation if they need to?